MarkGodrick/DPITI/README.md

 ### ToDo
+* We find running PE decline text quality heavily.
    * Examine the `textpe/run_pe.py` script to identify the factors contributing to the decline in PE data quality.
-    * Try to use API from OpenAI/DeepSeek
+   * Try to use API from OpenAI/DeepSeek.
+* Currently we caption images with normal length.
-* Enable Dense Caption in `caption/script.py`
+   * Enable Dense Caption in `caption/script.py`.
+* Currently we do sampling using a `diffusers` pipeline.
-* Use more agents for image sampling
+   * Use more agents to do image sampling.